parnekov/Weather-RN-AsyncStorage/README.md

-# Weather-RN-Realm
+# Weather-RN-AsyncStorage

 This app getting weather by city.

 Technologies, elements and libraries used when writing an application:
-JavaScript, React Native, Redux, Redux Thunk, Navigation, Realm Database.
+JavaScript, React Native, Redux, Redux Thunk, Navigation, AsyncStorage.

 ## View